davmeza98/fancy-pong/README.md

 # Approach
 The game utilizes HTML Canvas for rendering graphics and JavaScript for game logic.
 It features two players, one player-controlled and computer-controlled, and a tomato as the ball.
+(SIDENOTE: a lot of the functions have label "meatball" because that was original idea, but was scrapped for a tomato instead)

 Utilize an eventListener to initially hide the canvas, and render it in once the player has entered and submitted their name in the provided field.